usatales.com

 The brewery also offers a prizes program with admittance to selective tastings and deliveries.

-A porch bragging a view of the Charlotte horizon is ideal for a warm day to drink a White Zombie a CLT IPA or a Mother Trucker.
+A porch with a view of the Charlotte horizon is ideal for a warm day to drink a White Zombie, a CLT IPA, or a Mother Trucker.

 7) LennyBoy Brewing